xingcheg/Semi-IRL/README.md

 * The .R file **"algorithm/LRL_algo.R"** is the R function that performs our proposed optimization algorithm to estimate linear RL parameters.

+## example_run.R
+An example of showing how to simulate RL data and estimate parameters using our proposed semiparametric IRL method.

 ### RL_Poster.pdf
 The poster of this project.